Construction Accident Lawsuit Loans

 - obviously, you’d need an attorney handling your accident case

-One brief phone call (or online query) is all you need to get started.
+Apply online or give us a call at (800) 385-3660.
 We get case documents from your attorney and sometimes speak to him/her.
 Our underwriters can usually determine in no time at all if your case is suitable for funding.
 Many times we have an answer to you within 48 hours.